innorder/innorder-user-guide/docs/staff-taskboard/more-options.md

 # More Options

-Access language settings, filters, history, and room service menu item availability.
+Access language settings, filters, history, and adjust menu item availability.

 **Change Language:** Click the language selector on the top right to change the language.